farhannaza/IP-Protection/README.md

 ## 7️⃣ Deploying to Ethereum

-### 1. Change to Sepolia and Retrieve Wallet Address
+### 1. Change to Sepolia Network and Retrieve Wallet Address

 ![Directory](/assets/met-change.png)